TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-howto-queryingandperformancetuningforsqlpool.md

 2. Ensure you consistently have [high quality row groups](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-best-practices#optimize-clustered-columnstore-tables) and [rebuild your indexes to improve rowgroup quality](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-index#rebuilding-indexes-to-improve-segment-quality).
 Use the appropriate resource class, service level, and an appropriate number of partitions as you load data into your data warehouse to prevent [poor columnstore index quality](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-index#causes-of-poor-columnstore-index-quality).

     * A row group is a chunk of rows that are compressed together in columnstore.
 To get full speed from your data warehouse, it is important to maximize columnstore row group quality.
-For best compression and index efficiency, the columnstore index needs to compress the maximum of 1,048,576 rows into each rowgroup.
+For best compression and index efficiency, the columnstore index needs to compress the maximum of 1,048,576 rows into each row group.

 3. Reduce query data movement operations by [investigating your query plan](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-manage-monitor#monitor-query-execution).
 You can have a suboptimal plan with: